Skip to main content

 1.7 0.3% 98.4% 1.7 0.3% doris::SegmentReader::_load_index

-• Column 4: the total memory size of the function and all the functions it calls.
+• Column 4: Total memory occupied by function and all called functions (MB).

 pprof --svg lib/doris_be /tmp/doris_be.hprof.0012.heap > heap.svg